ouspg/CloudAndNetworkSecurity/2. Network Security 2/README.md

 ![image](https://github.com/ouspg/CloudAndNetworkSecurity/assets/113350302/517d009d-ad6d-4cad-83bc-6a520577e15d)

-Study states populated and answer following two questions
+Study states populated and answer the following two questions

 **TCP packets originated from <ip_addr1> and destined for <ip_addr_2>.
 However, as per state table inspection their final destination is 10.3.1.10 (which is internal IP).
 What is happening here.
 What is this technique called that's applied here by firewall?**